HinaChoudhry/Pawfect-Pets/TESTING.md

 - The 'Free Delivery' Banner was overflowing from the right side of the viewport
     * Resolved by adding a 'container-fluid' div to the row and col

+- The Blog and Blog Detail pages width was overflowing to the right side of the viewport
+    * Resolved by adding a 'container-fluid' div to the Blog row and col divs and to the Comments section in the Blog Detail template.

 ## Unresolved bugs